How to Localize Your Website For Success in 2022

 1. Practice Proper Site Architecture

-The first point in our Website Local SEO Checklist is to make sure you implement an intuitive site architecture.
+The first point in our Website Local SEO Checklist is ensuring you implement an intuitive site architecture.

 When search engines work to find results for your search terms, they crawl over thousands of URLs in seconds.

-Your web pages are up against some steep competition, and your URLs must fit a variety of criteria to get in the top results.
+Your web pages are up against some steep competition, and your URLs must fit various criteria to get in the top results.

 - Readability (for both search engines and people)